How WEIRD is Usable Privacy and Security Research? (Extended Version): Results

-For recruiting participants in authors' country, authors tend to recruit within their institutions (which is a university in most user studies).
+For recruiting participants in the authors' country, authors tend to recruit within their institutions (which is a university in most user studies).
 We found crowdsourcing platforms are commonly used for recruiting participants both inside and outside of authors' countries.
-However, because registered workers of commonly used crowdsourcing platforms such as Amazon Mechanical Turk (MTurk) and Prolific are skewed toward the West.
+However, registered workers of commonly used crowdsourcing platforms such as Amazon Mechanical Turk (MTurk) and Prolific are skewed toward Westerners.
 Specifically, MTurk workers are mostly from the U.S., followed by India, whereas Prolific workers are primarily from the UK, followed by the U.S. and other Europe countries~\cite{workercountries1, workercountries2}.
-Thus, such platforms contribute little to the recruitment of non-Westerners.
-Specifically, the Indian sample was the fifth largest in our dataset thanks to India's high numbers of MTurkers and English speakers as shown in Table~\ref{table:results_ranking}, but non-Western countries except India are less likely to be studied by Western authors.
-We were interested in how Western only authors were reaching non-Western participants (excluding Indians because they are easily accessible via MTurk).
+Thus, such popular platforms contribute little to the recruitment of non-Westerners.
+Specifically, the Indian participant sample was the fifth largest in our dataset thanks to India's high numbers of MTurkers and English speakers as shown in Table~\ref{table:results_ranking}, but non-Western countries except India are less likely to be studied by Western authors.
+We were interested in how Western-affiliated authors were reaching non-Western participants (excluding Indians, who are easily accessible via MTurk).
 In such user studies, the authors advertised their user study on social media, or one of the authors, who belonged to a Western affiliation but had a non-Western background, was in charge of recruitment in the city or through the author's social network~\cite{CHI2017_Ahmed, CSCW2017_Ahmed}.